sm-da/my-awesome/README.md

 - [imartinez/privateGPT](https://github.com/imartinez/privateGPT) - Interact with your documents using the power of GPT, 100% privately, no data leaks
 - [ise-uiuc/magicoder](https://github.com/ise-uiuc/magicoder) - Magicoder: Source Code Is All You Need
 - [ishan0102/vimGPT](https://github.com/ishan0102/vimGPT) - Browse the web with GPT-4V and Vimium
+- [jianchang512/clone-voice](https://github.com/jianchang512/clone-voice) - A sound cloning tool with a web interface, using your voice or any sound to record audio / 一个带web界面的声音克隆工具，使用你的音色或任意声音来录制音频
 - [jina-ai/fastapi-serve](https://github.com/jina-ai/fastapi-serve) - FastAPI to the Cloud, Batteries Included! ☁️🔋🚀
 - [jiupinjia/SkyAR](https://github.com/jiupinjia/SkyAR) - Official Pytorch implementation of the preprint paper "Castle in the Sky: Dynamic Sky Replacement and Harmonization in Videos", in arXiv:2010.11800.
 - [josephmisiti/awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.